 Many businesses now use communications and collaboration tools that are based in the cloud, allowing employees to be agile and responsive in the way they work together.
 If your business relies on its on-site hardware to manage communications, consider a cloud provider to take this expense and work off your hands.

-- Communications tools that offer VoIP, video conferencing, team messaging and, where needed, internet fax.
-This can keep your team communicating over multiple channels so even though they’re dispersed they’re still connected and ‘present’.
+- Communications tools that offer phone capabilities or a VoIP (voice over internet protocol) solution offers the simplest way for you to enable your team to connect via telephone.
+Solutions such as RingCentral also offer team messaging and internet fax, which can keep your team communicating over multiple channels so even though they’re dispersed they’re still connected and ‘present’.

-- Collaboration tools that include file sharing, real-time document editing, integration with other business apps such as CRM or project management tools, and calendar sharing.
+- Team Collaboration tools that include file sharing, real-time document editing, integration with other business apps such as CRM or project management tools, and calendar sharing can help your workforce to significantly shave down wasted time jumping between different platforms.
+Applications such as the RingCentral desktop app or teams have proven popular in allowing teams to stay productive from wherever they are.

 - Unified communications (UC) solutions include all this functionality on one platform, making communicating and collaborating much simpler for employees.
 Paying a single provider instead of juggling multiple vendor contracts makes it much easier and cheaper to manage.